Once Upon a Star: Recording

 During the recording sessions, some within the band feared that the songs they were recording up until that point "had the same beat and feel" as their previous records, with Stuart Wood saying that the band "needed to break out of this mould" if they were to continue their commercial success.
 Despite the band engaging in songwriting processes together, they still faced a struggle to get their record label, Bell Records, to commit to the band supplying their own compositions to be included on the single releases b-sides.
 Ultimately, the band were in a position were they felt able to "record anything we wanted", but feared which ever effort they presented to the record label that it would be rejected.
 The band remained committed to either writing their own songs or at least being able to select which songs to include on the album, and at a point had twelve songs they had written together.
 One song the band had selected themselves was "Bye, Bye, Baby", a song originally by The Four Seasons.
 Wood later recalled that their recording of "Bye, Bye, Baby" was "made their own".

 The recording sessions for Once Upon a Star took place at an old manor house recording studio in Chipping Norton.
-Production duties were conducted by Phil Wainman who was mored committed to "recording the band" for Once Upon a Star, something the band felt did not happen on their previous album as a result of only recording the album in the studio in a period of four days and the album being assembled whilst they were not present.
+Production duties were conducted by Phil Wainman who was more committed to "recording the band" for Once Upon a Star, something the band felt did not happen on their previous album as a result of only recording the album in the studio in a period of four days and the album being assembled whilst they were not present.
 For the recording sessions, the band felt they had more time than they did for their first album as a result of recording the album at a residential type studio, rather than a studio where they were assigned timed sessions.
 Wood later claimed that the recording sessions for Once Upon a Star were "perhaps the happiest I have been in the band".